elasticdog/taxonate/README.md

 In its most simple form, point `taxonate` at a file to identify its language:

-    $ taxonate README.md
+    $ taxonate src/lib.rs
-    README.md: Markdown
+    src/lib.rs: Rust

-File names can also be read from STDIN, if you specify a dash (`-`):
+File names can also be read from STDIN, if you specify a dash (`-`) as the path:

     $ find . -name "main*" | taxonate -
     ./target/doc/main.js: JavaScript